 Learn the words in Hebrew to figure out the joke below:

-HEBREW TUTORING: For individual, family or group tutoring, all levels, please email [email protected] Maya Yehezkel is a Hebrew teacher at Yeshivat Noam middle school.
+For individual, family or group tutoring in Hebrew, all levels, please email [email protected] Maya Yehezkel is a Hebrew teacher at Yeshivat Noam middle school.

 By Maya Yehezkel